moonpolysoft/dynomite/README.markdown

 since I was barred from pushing code publicly.
 But I would not count on it, and I would not recommend you use Dynomite for anything other than a functional design document on how to build a Dynamo clone.

-If you need an erlang Dynamo clone for production use I would recommend Riak: http://riak.basho.com/
+If you need an erlang Dynamo clone for production use I would recommend [Riak](http://riak.basho.com/).

-If you need something with a bigtable style data model then I recommend Cassandra: http://cassandra.apache.org/
+If you need something with a bigtable style data model then I recommend [Cassandra](http://cassandra.apache.org/).